-While our revenue and earnings have improved during the first quarter of fiscal 2021 compared to the first quarter of fiscal 2020, the full impact that the COVID-19 pandemic could have on our business remains highly uncertain.
+While our revenue and earnings were strong during the thirty-nine weeks ended September 30, 2021 compared to the thirty-nine weeks ended September 24, 2020, the full impact that the COVID-19 pandemic could have on our business remains highly uncertain.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -COVID-19 Update" and Item 1A., "Risk Factors" for more information about the potential impacts that the COVID-19 pandemic may have on our results of operations and overall financial performance for future periods.